Walker’s 32 lifts Celtics to 110-106 win, sweep of 76ers

-Jayson Tatum added 28 points and had a playoff career-high 15 rebounds for Boston, which advances to Eastern Conference semifinals and a meeting with the winner of the first-round matchup between Toronto and Brooklyn.
+Jayson Tatum added 28 points and had a playoff career-high 15 rebounds for Boston, which advances to the Eastern Conference semifinals and a meeting with the Toronto Raptors.
+The Raptors swept the Nets.

 Boston’s win marks the first sweep in 15 playoff series meetings between the teams.
 It also is the third straight season that Philadelphia has failed to advance past the second round.